Angel Fire Resort's

 Group and Private Lessons for All Ages & Abilities

 Angel Fire Ski & Snowboard School offers group and private lessons to skiers and riders of all ages and abilities.
 You can find more information on each of our lesson types below.

 *All private lessons must be booked in advance by phone at (575) 377-4499

-Angel Fire Resort offers several children’s lessons for every age and ability level.
+Angel Fire Resort offers several children’s group lessons for every age and ability level.
 We pride ourselves on giving children the best overall experience so they not only learn the techniques of the sport but also learn to enjoy snow sports for a lifetime.

-Participants must be at the Children’s Ski School building at 8 AM.
-Make sure they have had a hearty breakfast, a great nights sleep and are dressed in their winter gear.
-Rentals will be provided at this time, and don’t forget, children will get a gourmet lunch right at the Ski School building!
+First time on the snow?
 Need a refresher?
-Taking a skiing or snowboarding lesson is the best way to quickly improve your skills, boost your on-mountain confidence, or make your skiing and riding more enjoyable!
+Taking a skiing or snowboarding lesson is the best way to quickly learn or improve your skills, boost your on-mountain confidence, or make your skiing and riding more enjoyable!

 What to Wear

 The most common question we get: “What do I wear when I go skiing?”
 The answer is that there isn’t one answer.
 People’s body temperatures run differently, and what works for one person, may not work for another.
 There are some great places to get started though!